dbader13/academic-kickstart/content/home/talks.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
+  archive:
+    enable: true
+    text: See all talks
+    link: event/

 design:
   # Choose a view for the listings: